michaelmhoffman/disclosure/README.md

 ### Travel expenses

 Travel expense reimbursements and honoraria since 2020-01-01.
-I would like to disclose earlier expense reimbursements but it will be difficult to ensure an accurate, exhaustive list for the last 36 months.
+I would like to disclose earlier university and non-profit expense reimbursements but it will be difficult to ensure an accurate, exhaustive list for the last 36 months.
 Until I can do so, I will keep notes in this comment.
 -->